Excel CUBE Formulas: A Must-Know for Data-Heavy Consulting Projects

 The syntax is =CUBEMEMBER(connection, member_expression, [caption]).

-Note: While you can include CUBEMEMBER formulas directly in the CUBEVALUE formula, it's much easier to manage and adjust formulas later if you break down the arguments into different cells and reference those cells in the CUBEVALUE function.
+Note: While you can include CUBEMEMBER formulas directly in the CUBEVALUE formula, it is usually easier to manage and adjust formulas if you break down the arguments into different cells and then reference those cells in the CUBEVALUE function.

 An Example from Financial Due Diligence (FDD) / Transaction Advisory Services (TAS)